 In short, this dog may have acquired an alpha dog mindset and has warped the social order and hierarchy within your home.
-If this has happened to your dog alpha dog training can help!
+Sound like something you're dealing with?
+Alpha dog training can help!

 As applicable to canines and other pack animals,

 (adjective) Socially dominant especially in a group of animals (i.e., an alpha male)

 In the wild pack animals such as wolves maintain a hierarchy with both a male and female exhibiting an alpha position.
 While male is typically top, the matriarch also exhibits authority and all others fall in place as subordinate pack members.

 While our domesticated dogs may differ in personality and behavior, there exists in most every breed this instinctual need to be leader or follower.

 Neutering and spay may lessen the drive to be aggressive for breeding rights yet most domestic dogs by instinct will "test the waters" so to speak and find their position amongst your family, their pack.
 Multiple dog families may notice competition for food, the best resting spot on the sofa, best toy or bone, this is common.

 Natural patterns and instinct in our dogs actually works in our favor!

 As owners we can key in on this instinct and achieve a level of "alpha" amongst our dogs that when established, will curtail any unwanted behavior, in fighting amongst multiple dogs and a peaceful coexistence with our children.
 Why?, because we are viewed as dominant, confident, loving and nurturing leader.